webqit/oohtml/README.md

 From the component and data-binding systems above to the scoping system yet to be discussed – OOHTML's features compose nicely into various usage patterns.

-The document below brings some of that to life:
+The document below brings some of that to life.

+You write:

 ```html
 <!DOCTYPE html>